 As with all medications and supplements, check with a health care provider before giving vitamin B1 supplements to a child.

-Daily recommendations for dietary vitamin B1 are listed below.
+Daily recommendations for dietary vitamin B1 according to the National Academy of Sciences are listed below.

 - Newborns - 6 months: 0.2 mg (adequate intake)

 - Infants 7 months - 1 year: 0.3 mg (adequate intake)

 - Children 1 - 3 years: 0.5 mg (RDA)

 - Children 4 - 8 years: 0.6 mg (RDA)

 - Children 9 - 13 years: 0.9 mg (RDA)